liquidweb/docker-machine-driver-liquidweb/README.md

 user@host $
 ```

-Once successful, you should see the node status as `READY`:
+Once successful, you should see the node state as `Running` similar to below:

 ```shell
 user@host $ docker-machine ls